MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/quick_start/walkthrough_powershell.md

  ```
 get-command –module hyper-v | out-gridview
 ```
-  You get something like this: <!--I'd crop this screenshot to make it shorter and get rid of the whitespace on the left.
-You only need enough to get the point across.
-They don't need to see everything..-->
+  You get something like this:

   ![](media\command_grid.png)